Sheffield Wednesday F.C.: Rivalry

 Sheffield Wednesday's main rivals are city neighbours Sheffield United.
-Matches between these two clubs are nicknamed Steel City derbies, so called because of the steel industry for which the city of Sheffield is famous.
+Matches between these two clubs are nicknamed Steel City derbies, so called because of the steel industry for which the city is famous.

 United were formed in 1889 by the committee at Bramall Lane, who had lost their biggest source of income – Wednesday – two years earlier over a dispute concerning pitch rent.
 As well as playing at Wednesday's former ground, United also took Wednesday's former nickname, the Blades, as their own.
 The first derby game took place on 15 December 1890, with Wednesday winning 2–1 at Olive Grove.

 The 1993 FA Cup semi-final match which took place at Wembley on 3 April 1993.
 Initially, it was announced that the match was scheduled to take place at Elland Road but this was met with dismay by both sets of fans.
 After a re-think, the Football Association decided to switch venue to Wembley.
 A crowd of 75,365 supporters made the trip to London to watch Wednesday beat United 2–1 after extra time.

 A survey conducted in 2019 revealed that, as well as Sheffield United, Wednesday fans consider fellow-Yorkshire sides Leeds United, Barnsley, Rotherham United and Doncaster Rovers as rivals.